Chobi Mela IX voice-changed to the tune of crossmedia art

 The signature black and white lends his subjects a poetic quality for which he had once earned the epithet 'the poet of the camera', conferred by the late poet Shamsur Rahman.
 Today, in retrospect, Mamun's oeuvre seems like a 'time capsule' preserving glimpses of the contemporary cultural map where the national icons appear mostly at leisure and also at work with their defenses down.

-Recipient of the Life Time Achievement Award at Chobi Mela XI, Mamun's portraitures were honoured by an extensive showcasing in two different venues.
+Recipient of this year’s Life Time Achievement Award at Chobi Mela XI, Mamun's portraits were honoured by an extensive showcasing in two different venues.
 At Shilpakala Academy, the main display came under the rubric The Poet with the Camera: Photographs of Nasir Ali Mamun/Photoseum (1972-1982), and at Beauty Boarding, Old Dhaka, in the form of an exhibition entitled Portraits of Beauty Boarding which made an attempt to reminisce the literary personalities who frequented the place during their early careers.

-Portraiture, adds Mamun, is seen with some degree of reservation in the country.
-The sixty-plus photographer feels that 'its directness' is what he likes and has nurtured all his life.
+According to Mamun, portraiture, is seen with some degree of reservation in the country.
+Its directness, however, is what impressed him, the sixty-plus photographer said referring to portraiture.
 The 'truths' he captured over the years are good enough a testimony to the vanishing literary landscape of Bangladesh: many of the stalwarts including poets, novelists and musicians are no more.
 Both shows foreground remembrance as a token of adulation, especially for admirers of the works of these poets and literary personalities.

-At present Mamun is contemplating a photoseum of his life's work in his native town Savar, which would be a way for him to put in one place all, who once sparkled in the cultural constellation of Bangladesh.
+Currently Mamun is contemplating a photoseum of his life's work in his native town Savar, which would be a way for him to put in one place all the luminaries who once sparkled in the cultural constellation of Bangladesh.

 — DEPART DESK

-The artist talks and panel discussions drew large audiences at Shilpakala Academy seminar where the large projection at the back added a visual dimension to the relays from the panelists and artists.
-Particularly enjoyable was the session by artist such as Lois Patiño (Spain) whose durational oeuvre of films prompted the audience to revisit his entry Night Without Distance.
+Talks and panel discussions drew quite a big chunk of the audience at Shilpakala Academy where the large projection at the back added a visual dimension to the relays from panelists and artists.
+Particularly enjoyable was the session by artist Lois Patiño (Spain) whose durational oeuvre of films prompted the audience to revisit his entry Night Without Distance.

-Any account of the current edition will remain incomplete if the works from the Dhaka's burgeoning art scene are not mentioned.
-Hardcore installations by Abir Shome, Najmun Nahar Keya, Minhaz Marzu, showcased at Shilpakala Aacdemy are proofs that art is in transition and its languages are being reworked to both negate and navigate the material forces that go into the making of the contemporary society.
-Dhaka, a city on the verge of being lost in its own maze, now proves to be a fertile ground for wry humour, and its current mahajan or master is Abir who delivers a tongue-in-cheek installation where texts-objects-photographs-drawings together are made to conspire against the prescribed art-revolution-society.
+Any account of the current edition would remain incomplete if the works from Dhaka's burgeoning art scene were not mentioned.
+Hardcore installations by Abir Shome, Najmun Nahar Keya, Minhaz Marzu, among others, (showcased at Shilpakala Aacdemy) were proofs that art is in transition and its languages are being reworked to both negate and navigate the material forces that go into the making of contemporary society.
+Dhaka, a city on the verge of being lost in its own maze, proved to be a fertile ground for wry humor, and its current mahajan or master was Abir who delivered a tongue-in-cheek installation where texts-objects-photographs-drawings together were made to conspire against the prescribed art-revolution-society.